 - Commands, that an operator can call, that run on a device.
 For example, a command to remotely reboot a device.

-A device model that describes the capabilities a device should implement.
+A device model describing the capabilities a device should implement.
 The device capabilities include:

 - The telemetry it streams to IoT Central.